Blood type eating – briefly

 Why not try blood type eating for one to three weeks, and then see how you feel?
-Write a meal plan, and keep to it.
+You could write a meal plan.
 You have nothing to lose.
 Note that there is no restriction on portion size.
 It is not necessary to count calories.
 Of course, it is better not to overdo it and to eat in moderation, but eat as much as you want.
 Simply keep in mind that, even in moderation, foods to be avoided are to be excluded completely.
 In other words, according to this method and for optimal results, there is no moderate quantity of foods to be avoided.

 Can be cheap and tasty

 By the way, it may cost you more than donuts, corn flakes, frozen pizza, packaged food for the microwave, and soda, but it will probably not cost you much more.
 It may even cost you less than what you are paying for your current eating habits, including the price of ill health.
 If you use herbs and spices, you can make your meals taste delicious.
 It simply takes some time in the kitchen, for example to make smoothies, to steam vegetables, to boil eggs, to cook omelets, to sautee beef, turkey, or fish, or to prepare vegan meals of grains, beans, or legumes.

 Recipes are included on this site, according to blood type eating and noting the specific blood type.
 Some foods are even beneficial or neutral for all blood types, such as lemon, apples, pears, dates, plums, grapes, spinach, broccoli, carrots, cod, sardines, salmon, almonds, walnuts, and ginger.
 Dr. Peter D’Adamo’s book, “Eat Right 4 Your Type“, has the complete details by blood type of foods that are beneficial, neutral, and to be avoided (potentially inflammatory).
 He includes recipes for each blood type.
 A multi-lingual reference (also for translation) of foods by blood type is bloodtypefood.com.